 - Am I eligible to apply for the Disc* Program?

 All domestic and international current college students who are in good academic standing will be considered for the Disc* program.
 Applications from recent graduates and graduate students whose research interests closely align with Disc* curriculum will also be considered.
 See the How to Apply page for more details on eligibility.

 - I don't have any prior design experience.
 Can I apply?

 Disc* is open participants with all levels of design experience, from all academic backgrounds and all colleges or universities.

 - What are the dates of the program?

 Disc*2022 begins on Tuesday, July 5 and concludes on Friday, August 5.

 - How do I apply?

-The online application launches in mid-December.
-Students must complete this application, which includes a brief statement of interest and an unofficial college transcript, and submit a $50 application fee.
+The online application launches on December 15.
+Students must complete this application, which requires a brief statement of interest and unofficial college transcripts, and submit a $80 application fee, in order to be considered for admission.
 See the How to Apply page for details.